ertis-research/kafka-ml/model_inference/tensorflow/README.md

 # Model inference

-This module contains the inference task that will be executed when a inference Job is launched in Kafka-ML through Kubernetes.
+This module contains the inference task that will be executed when a TensorFlow inference Job is launched in Kafka-ML through Kubernetes.
 Once deployed, this task waits for data in the input topic configured and send the predictions to the output topic configured.

 A brief introduction of its files:
 - File `inference.py` main file of this module that will be executed when executed the inference Job.